CesareGao/analysis_of_fountain_pen_purchase/README.md

 # Analysis of Fountain Pen Purchase

-## Team Member:

-- Yan Gao

-## Project Motivation:
+## Motivation:

-This time I want to find how to determine the best seller of a certain type of product.
+I want to find how to determine the best seller of a certain type of product.
 So I intend to build a model which could find the exact products according to the requirement of customers and predict some suggestions ones according to the similarity in between.
+Another intention is to find whether the product description actually matches the product price.

 The dataset I choose is from [The Goulet Pen CO.]( https://www.gouletpens.com/ ) website.
 There is no formatted data, so I'll build the dataset by web scrapping to get the information I need.